Amendment to the Contract: Everything You Need to Know

 After completing the contract amendment, all involved parties should sign it.
 These signatures must be witnessed by an independent person who is not involved in the agreement.
 The two parties signing the amendment cannot serve as witnesses for one another's signatures, since they are both involved.
 An independent witness must be at least 18 years of age.

 If you need help with an amendment to a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.